⭐️What to Do After You Get Waitlisted

 Indicate your interest as soon as you get waitlisted, either via a short LOCI or by filling out a form.

-Send another more substantial LOCI before or on the school’s first deposit deadline.
+Send another more substantial LOCI shortly before the school’s first deposit deadline.

 In an ideal world, you’d send your LOCI just as admissions officers are about to reconsider the waitlist, prompting them to pull your file and admit you.
 In the real world, you can’t predict when an admissions officer will reconsider the waitlist, so I don’t advise you to wait longer than the first deposit deadline to send it.